jsamrei/slate/source/quickstart/apps.html.markdown

 ## Expanded Syntax

 This section is for advanced use cases that are not satisfied by the syntax described above.
-The primary difference is the ability for a component to generate multiple streams of data.
+The primary difference is the ability for an operation to generate multiple streams of data.
 This is useful when each stream has a different set of fields.
-This is currently applicable only to the `source` and `each` components.
-A component supplies a list of stream names to the `emits` method to define multiple streams.
+This is currently applicable only to the `source` and `each` operations.
+An operation supplies a list of stream names to the `emits` method to define multiple streams.

 ```ruby
 emits "stream_1", "stream_2"
 ```

-For components that use the `emits` method, there is now an additional requirement.
+For operations that use the `emits` method, there is now an additional requirement.
 Each emitted row must explictly name one of the streams to emit to:

 ```ruby
    emit 'stream_1', :foo => 'hi'